 With more people spending time outdoors as temperatures grow warmer, will rat sightings further surge?

-“That depends on how much food is available to them and where,” said Matt Frye, a pest management specialist for the state of New York, who is based at Cornell University.
+“That depends on how much food is available to them and where,” said Matt Frye, a pest control specialist for the state of New York, who is based at Cornell University.

 While a return to pre-pandemic routines “is exciting after two years of COVID-imposed lifestyle changes,” Frye said in an email, “it also means business as usual for rat problems that are directly tied to human behavior.”